amitjimiwal/githubstats-me/README.md

 ## License

 The Github Wrapped is licensed under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to use, modify, and distribute the software as per the terms of the license.

-## Workflows

-We have set up the following GitHub workflows to streamline development:

-- **Continuous Integration (CI)**: This workflow runs on every pull request and checks the code for errors, style issues, and test failures to ensure code quality.

-- **Automatic Deployment**: Once changes are merged into the `main` branch, this workflow automatically deploys the application to our production server.

-Both workflows are configured to ensure a smooth development and deployment process.

-Please feel free to check the `/.github/workflows` directory for more details on the workflows.

 #